awsdocs/amazon-cloudfront-developer-guide/doc_source/using-cloudfront-headers.md

 ## Headers for determining the viewer’s location<a name="cloudfront-headers-viewer-location"></a>

 Use the following headers to determine the viewer’s location\.
 CloudFront determines the values for these headers based on the viewer’s IP address\.
+CloudFront doesn’t add these headers when the request originates from Amazon EC2\.

 **Note**
 For non\-ASCII characters in these headers’ values, CloudFront percent encodes the character according to [section 1\.2 of RFC 3986](https://tools.ietf.org/html/rfc3986#section-2.1)\.